History

 Three Rivers Glass Show (80th anniversary)

-Collectors and historians meet in Three Rivers for a weekend show marking eighty years since the glassworks closed—tables of Crystalvac and other South Texas glass, talks, and a historical-marker walk.
-Field notes appear on this site.
+Collectors and historians gather in Three Rivers, Texas, for a weekend show marking eighty years since the glassworks closed—tables of Crystalvac and other South Texas glass, talks, and a historical-marker walk.
+Field notes from the show are published on this site.